mcdonc/.nixconfig/videos/hardware/script.rst

   into the branch, ``nix-channel --update`` doesn't find anything new on the second run, so it's likely that the archive it downloaded hasn't changed.

-- The current nixos-hardware just points at the master archive, so maybe there's a way to invalidate the GitHub archive cache; I don't know.
+- The current GitHub ``nixos-hardware`` channel instructions just tell you to point at the master archive, so maybe there's a way to invalidate the GitHub archive cache; I don't know.

 - I won't be submitting a pull request just yet, because I'm not totally solid on how to test the code for this configuration to meet the standards of the